Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the rules and practical implications of Part 36 and other settlement offers.
-Focus your revision on:
+For SQE1, you are required to understand CPR Part 36 and other settlement offers, with a focus on the following syllabus points:

 - The formal requirements for making a valid Part 36 offer under the Civil Procedure Rules.